Shea Couleé: RuPaul's Drag Race

-On May 8, 2020, Couleé was announced as a contestant on the fifth series of RuPaul's Drag Race All Stars.
+On May 8, 2020, Shea Couleé was announced as a contestant on the fifth series of RuPaul's Drag Race All Stars.
 They won the second episode, lipsyncing for their legacy against Lipsync Assassin Alyssa Edwards to The Pointer Sisters' Neutron Dance and winning, earning a $20,000 cash prize.
-Couleé won again during the Snatch Game of Love challenge on episode five, portraying Flavor Flav.
+Shea Couleé won again during the Snatch Game of Love challenge on episode five, portraying Flavor Flav.
 They lipsynced against Vanessa Vanjie Mateo to Madonna's "Open Your Heart" and won.
-On the grand finale episode, Couleé, along with fellow finalists Jujubee and Miz Cracker, recorded, danced, and performed a verse in RuPaul's "Clapback", choreographed by Todrick Hall.
-After lipsyncing to Janelle Monae's "Make Me Feel", Couleé was announced as the winner of All Stars 5.
+On the grand finale episode, Shea Couleé, along with fellow finalists Jujubee and Miz Cracker, recorded, danced, and performed a verse in RuPaul's "Clapback", choreographed by Todrick Hall.
+After lipsyncing to Janelle Monae's "Make Me Feel", Shea Couleé was announced as the winner of All Stars 5.

-In April 2022, Couleé was announced as one of the eight returning winners that would be competing in seventh season of RuPaul's Drag Race All Stars, the first ever all-winners season of Drag Race.
+In April 2022, Shea Couleé was announced as one of the eight returning winners that would be competing in seventh season of RuPaul's Drag Race All Stars, the first ever all-winners season of Drag Race.
 Throughout the competition, they won the first and eleventh challenges, and ultimately finished in 3rd/4th place.